venusian2/MOD3_Classification/README.md

 ## Goal

-Create a classification model that will correctly predict whether a person will make over median income based on different attributes.
+Create a classification model that will correctly predict whether a person will make over the median income based on different attributes.

 ## Use Case